top of page

 How to make sense of choices in life?

 In a world shaped by uncertainty and conflicting values, decision-making has become increasingly complex, yet the tools we rely on often reduce it to optimisation and abstraction.
 Whether in personal life, organisations, or society at large, this can lead to decisions that are “rationally correct” but emotionally disconnected.
-From my perspective as a designer, this reflects a broader over-reliance on cognitive and data-driven models of thinking, while neglecting embodied, sensory, and relational ways of making sense of the world.
 Research in embodied cognition and tangible interaction (Lakoff & Johnson, 1999; Dourish, 2001; Hornecker & Buur, 2006) shows that understanding emerges through physical engagement with, rather than just representation of, ideas.

 My design vision is to reintroduce tangible engagement into complex decision-making.
 I design visual, interactive, and spatial tools that externalise thought, making abstract information manipulable and discussable.
 By combining physical interaction with digital support for data storage or personalisation, I aim to create systems where technology enables, rather than replaces, embodied thinking.